YinJC/uk-tex-faq/FAQ-grffilenames.md

----
-layout: page
-title: ''Modern'' graphics file names
+# ''Modern'' graphics file names
----

 TeX was designed in a world where file names were very simple indeed, typically strictly limited both in character set and length.